Parliament House, Helsinki: Statues of the former presidents

 Most of the statues of former presidents of the Republic of Finland have been placed in the vicinity of the Parliament House.
-On the lawn in front of the house are the statue of K. J. Ståhlberg from 1959 and the statue of P. E. Svinhufvud from 1961, both carved by Wäinö Aaltonen, the former on the north and the latter on the south.
+On the lawn in front of the house is the statue of Kaarlo Juho Ståhlberg from 1959 and the statue of Pehr Evind Svinhufvud from 1961, both carved by Wäinö Aaltonen, the former on the north and the latter on the south.
 In the same block, in the Parliament Park immediately north of the Parliament House, there is a statue of Kyösti Kallio from 1962, carved by his son Kalervo Kallio.

 Sightseeing

-Guided tours are arranged on Saturdays at 11:00 and 12:30 and on Sundays at 12:00 and 13:30; in July and August also at 14:00 on weekdays.
-On Tuesdays and Fridays, one can watch the Parliament in session from the public balcony.
+Public guided tours are arranged on Thursdays at 11 a.m.
+Tours are free, but require an advance booking.
+One can also watch plenary visits on Tuesdays and Wednesdays at 2 p.m., Thursdays at 4 p.m. and Fridays at 1 p.m.
+The Thursday plenary sessions open with Question Time.
+The plenary session on Friday normally lasts 30 minutes at most.
+There are no plenary sessions during the election break.